-Before you hire a designer, you should consider consulting an SEO company.
+Before you hire a designer, you should consider consulting an SEO agency.
 Whether you work with a third-party or you do it alone, you need to think about your SEO on a broad basis.
 This is necessary to ensure your SEO and your finished website will resonate with your target audience.

 To begin, you need to determine how you’ll communicate your mission statement in the digital world.
 You also need to identify your target audience and break it down into segments you will likely attract with different keywords and content formats.
 Finally, you’ll need to identify your direct and indirect competitors and figure out how you can incorporate SEO into your web design to rank better than they do in search engine results pages.